• Skip to primary navigation

 Make sure your child can see the plate and food clearly, and consider purchasing child-friendly, colorful plates and utensils.
 You may even consider using dishes with a favorite cartoon character printed on them.

-Some children with cerebral palsy tend to thrust their tongue and have a hard time keeping their mouths closed.
-You can help by providing soft foods that can be swallowed and digested easier.
-You may need to utilize the services of a speech-language therapist, especially if your child has trouble swallowing.
+Some children with cerebral palsy tend to thrust their tongues and have difficulty keeping their mouths closed.
+You can help by providing soft foods that can be swallowed and digested more easily.

 It’s important to remember that children with cerebral palsy have symptoms and associated disorders that may make feeding times difficult, including: